Cathy A.

 A rebuttal is an attempt to disapprove, argue, or contradict while writing a debate.
 It is mainly done to weaken an opposing argument by introducing other evidence or reasoning.
 Here, the primary purpose is to negate or prove another argument as false.

-Get a clear idea with the help of a given rebuttal example.
+Get a clear idea with the help of the given rebuttal example below.

 How to Greet in a Debate - Brief Example